Strata East was the quintessential US independent 70s jazz label

 International Distribution 1970s

-Parallel to the original US release, many Strata East titles were released “simultaneously” – the same or following year – by Trio Records in Japan, in the UK by Polydor Records (some inexplicably with alternative cover), and in France on the Black and Blue label, a jazz and blues label founded in 1968.
+Parallel to the original US release, many Strata East titles were released “simultaneously” – in the same or following year, – in Japan by Trio Records and in the UK by Polydor Records (some inexplicably with alternative cover)

 Industry standard practice at this time was local remastering from copy tape, with the inevitable loss of fidelity compared with the original US issue.
-Trio nevertheless has a good reputation in audio quality, Polydor less so.
-As for Polydor “artwork” …
+Trio nevertheless has a good reputation in audio quality, Polydor less so, and as for Polydor “artwork” …

 Auction Prices – The Most Valuable Strata East Originals

 The most valuable title by far is SES 19732, M’Boom Re-Percussion, which peaks at just short of $2,000 and occupies a lot of the top auction slots.
-It features a 33-minute percussion extravaganza, in which the intrusive surface noise clicks and pops of the YouTube uploader’s copy makes interesting counter-rhythm to the percussion ensemble, to my ears, musical torture, each to their own, just not mine.
+It is a 33-minute percussion extravaganza, in which the intrusive surface noise clicks and pops of the YouTube uploader’s copy makes interesting counter-rhythm to the percussion ensemble.

-Other titles nestling around the $1,000 mark include the first Shamek Farrah title, First Impressions, and our friends Descendants of Mike and Phoebe (A.Grace Lee Mims, Bill Lee, Billy Higgins, Cliff Lee, Consuela Lee Moorehead, Sonny Brown) A Spirit Speaks, which fields an excellent delivery of the Bill Lee composition John Coltrane.
-A longer version of that composition is also found on Clifford Jordan’s essential Glass Bead Games, considered by some to be the crown jewels of the Strata East Catalogue.
+Other titles nestling around the $1,000 mark include the first Shamek Farrah title, First Impressions, and our friends Descendants of Mike and Phoebe (A.Grace Lee Mims, Bill Lee, Billy Higgins, Cliff Lee, Consuela Lee Moorehead, Sonny Brown); A Spirit Speaks, which fields an excellent delivery of the Bill Lee composition John Coltrane found on Clifford Jordan’s essential Glass Bead Games.

 SECD Series – The Evil Silver Disk.